 Those living in urban areas have far better access to resources than those in rural areas; a quarter of people living in the capital, Dakar, are poor, compared with two-thirds of those living in the countryside.
 Senegal suffers from persistently high poverty rates, sitting at 46.7 percent.
-Overall, food insecurity is over 50 percent, and in some – mostly rural – parts of the country, the prevalence of global acute malnutrition is critical.
+Overall, 17 percent of people are food insecure, and in some – mostly rural – parts of the country, the prevalence of global acute malnutrition is critical.

 The Government runs an initiative called the National Family Social Security Transfer Programme for Family Security Credit, which is aimed at tackling chronic poverty and making the poorest citizens more resilient to crises.
 However, it only targets a quarter of a million people, and many Senegalese resort to internal or international migration for financial survival.

 What the World Food Programme is doing in Senegal

 Tackling malnutritionWFP works with the Government to reduce malnutrition among women and children.
 Poor nutrition in a child’s early years is linked to problems with physical and cognitive development.
 We therefore provide nutrition support to around 150,000 vulnerable people, including children under five, pregnant women and nursing mothers.